Watch a Beat Toyota Hilux Pickup Tow 30,000 Pounds With a Gooseneck Trailer - News Break

 Watch a Beat Toyota Hilux Pickup Tow 30,000 Pounds With a Gooseneck Trailer

+This invincible little truck is still surviving the internet's most destructive YouTuber.
 Last week, YouTuber WhistlinDiesel (a.k.a. the internet's most destructive YouTuber) put up the first in a series of videos that aims to recreate the classic Top Gear experiment of trying to destroy the seemingly indestructible Toyota Hilux pickup truck.
-After merely bending the frame from popping wheelies, catching air, and going off-road all while carrying 2,500 pounds worth of cinder blocks in the back, WD is following that extreme test up with another drastic examination of the Hilux's truck abilities: how it fares towing almost 30,000 pounds.www.msn.com
+After merely bending the frame from popping wheelies, catching air, and going off-road all while carrying 2,500 pounds worth of cinder blocks in the back, WD is following that extreme test up with another drastic examination of the Hilux's truck abilities: how it fares towing almost 30,000 pounds.www.thedrive.com